Jan Brueghel the Elder: Allegorical paintings

 Jan Brueghel the Elder produced various sets of allegorical paintings, in particular on the themes of the Five senses and the Four Elements.
 These paintings were often collaborations with other painters such as is the case with the five paintings representing the Five senses on which Brueghel and Rubens collaborated and which are now in the Prado Museum in Madrid.
-He also collaborated with Hendrick van Balen on various allegorical compositions such as a series on the Four Elements as well as an Allegory of Public Welfare (Museum of Fine Arts, Budapest).
+He also collaborated with Hendrick van Balen on various allegorical compositions such as a series on the Four Elements as well as an Allegory of Public Welfare (Museum of Fine Arts Budapest).

 In his allegories Jan Breughel illustrated an abstract concept, such as one of the senses or one of the four elements through a multitude of concrete objects that can be associated with it.
 He thus represented a concept by means of descriptive tropes.
-Brueghel resorted in these allegorical compositions to the encyclopedic imagery that he also displayed in his paradise landscapes.
-This is demonstrated in his composition Allegory of Fire; Venus in the Forge of Vulcan of which there are various versions of which one (Doria Pamphilj Gallery, Rome) is a collaboration with Hendrick van Balen and another (Pinacoteca Ambrosiana, Milan) is attributed to Jan Brueghel alone.
-Brueghel's encyclopedic approach in this composition offers such detail that historians of science have relied on the composition as a source of information on the types of tools used in 17th-century metallurgical practice.
+Brueghel resorted in these allegorical compositions to the encyclopaedic imagery that he also displayed in his paradise landscapes.
+This is demonstrated in his composition Allegory of Fire; Venus in the Forge of Vulcan of which there are various versions of which one (Doria Pamphilj Gallery) is a collaboration with Hendrick van Balen and another (Pinacoteca Ambrosiana) is attributed to Jan Brueghel alone.
+Brueghel's encyclopaedic approach in this composition offers such detail that historians of science have relied on the composition as a source of information on the types of tools used in 17th-century metallurgical practice.